X-ray Computed Tomography Glossary

 Watch a webinar clip about machine learning segmentation from X-ray Computed Tomography for Materials and Life Science - Data Analysis.

-Watch a webinar clip about machine learning segmentation.
+Watch a mini tutorial about machine learning segmentation.

 Magnification factor